 “Loneliness is a sign you are in desperate need of yourself” Rupi Kaur

-I am surprisingly in love with the exquisiteness of Indian curries.
+I am happily in love with the exquisiteness of Indian curries.
 Tonight I took the homemade paneer that I made last evening and transformed it into this beautiful dish with a rich orangey red sauce.
-It was perfectly scented with cardamom and just about the easiest recipe in the world to make.
+It was perfectly scented with cardamom and just about the easiest meal in the world to make.
 Divine!

 Ingredients: 1/4 cup raw cashew nuts, 2 large red bell peppers (stemmed, seeded and cut into 1 inch pieces, 6 green cardamom pods, 2 to 4 fresh thai, cayenne or serrano chilies (stems removed, seeds removed if you want less heat), 1.5 teaspoon sea salt, pinch cayenne, 8 ounces of paneer cut into 1 inch pieces and pan fried, cilantro for garnish

 1.Pan fry the paneer by putting about 1/4 cup of oil (I used olive because I don’t like canola) in a non stick skillet.
 Fry paneer in a single layer for about 7-10 minutes until they are honey brown in color on all sides.
 Place on a paper towel to drain.

 2.Pour 2 cups of water into a medium sauce pan and add the cashews, bell peppers, cardamom pods and chilies.
 Bring to a boil over medium heat and then reduce to low, cover the pan and cook, stirring occasionally until peppers are fork tender for about 20-25 minutes.
 Transfer the contents into a blender and puree until smooth.
 Return contents back to the saucepan.
 Stir in salt, cayenne and paneer and simmer for about 5 minutes on medium low heat until paneer is warmed.
 Sprinkle with cilantro and serve with naan or rice.